wkoertgen/train.oracle12.migration/FAQ.md

 ## 11. How can I handle TNS problems?
 I have placed the listener.ora and the tnsnames.ora in $TNS_ADMIN (/var/opt/oracle).
-Even if the tnsping utility shows a database, it does not mean that you can reach the database via then TNS framework.
+Even if the **tnsping** utility shows a database, it does not mean that you can reach the database via the TNS framework.

 You should test it eg. by `sqlplus system/vagrant@cdb1`